- Top 10 Best Putters for High Handicappers

 Frequently Asked Questions

 If you are a high handicap player looking to get your handicap down after years of practice or a new golfer just starting the game, club buying can be confusing.
 To help, we have provided some commonly asked questions and brief answers to help you get started on the right track.

 Q: How do I know which putter is best for me?

-A: Your best putter is a combination of a shape, hosel design, shaft length, and grip that allow you to swing the club comfortably around your ideal posture.
+A: Your best putter comes in a combination of a shape, hosel design, shaft length, easy alignment aids and grip that allow you to swing the club comfortably behind the ball.
 With your eyes directly over the golf ball, the natural movement of your arms will create an arc.
 This arc should be matched to a forgiving club head that shares a hosel that shapes in the same degree as your putting stroke.

 Q: What is the most important factor to consider when buying a putter?

-A: Price, club head shape, toe hang, shaft length, and grip are the most important things to get right when fitting a putter.
+A: Price, club head shapes, heel toe hang, shaft length, putter length and grip are the most important things to get right when fitting a putter.
+As a high handicappers you should choose the right size so your eyes will correctly be on the ball.
 A club that gets these things right will help you play your best golf.
-If you are interested in a particular putter, we offer in-depth reviews for each model and the spec sheets are made available by the manufacturer on their websites.
+Well known brand of putters not always will be the best choice for you.

 Q: When should I use a putter from off the green?